 Giving and not taking is the real key to success.

 - Adam Grant, Geben und Nehmen.
 Erfolgreich sein zum Vorteil aller.
 Droemer-Verlag, München.

 Do you know such persons?
+What does it mean to be successful?
 Please share some ideas in the comment field.